 \subsection{SDN Scalability}

-The communication overhead and delay between a controller and its associated switches have been widely explored in the literature.
-The primary methods used to mitigate these overheads are: (i) increasing each switches' autonomy to handle flows, (ii) selecting optimal controller placement, and (iii) using multiple controllers to reduce switch to controller distances.
+The communication overhead and delay between a controller and its associated switches have been explored in the literature.
+The primary methods used to mitigate these overheads are: (i) increasing each switch's autonomy to handle flows, (ii) selecting optimal controller placement, and (iii) using multiple controllers to reduce switch-controller distances.